 Please make the following changes in subclause 10.8 HT Control field operation in Line 1, Page 293 in TGbe Draft D2.0.

 A STA in which at least one of dot11RDResponderOptionImplemented, dot11MCSFeedbackOptionImplemented, and dot11AlternateEDCAActivated is equal to true shall set dot11HTControlFieldSupported or dot11VHTControlFieldOptionImplemented or both equal to true.
-A STA that has at least one of dot11TRSOptionImplemented, dot11OMIOptionImplemented, dot11HEBSRControlImplemented, dot11HEBQRControlImplemented, dot11RDResponderOptionImplemented, and dot11SRResponderOptionImplemented equal to true or has dot11HEMCSFeedbackOptionImplemented greater than zero shall set dot11HEControlFieldOptionImplemented to true.
-An HE AP shall set dot11HEControlFieldOptionImplemented to true.
+A STA that has at least one of dot11TRSOptionImplemented, dot11OMIOptionImplemented, dot11HEBSRControlImplemented, dot11HEBQRControlImplemented, dot11RDResponderOptionImplemented, and dot11SRResponderOptionImplemented equal to true or has at least one of dot11HEMCSFeedbackOptionImplemented and dot11EHTMCSFeedbackOptionImplemented greater than zero shall set dot11HEControlFieldOptionImplemented to true.
+An HE/EHT AP shall set dot11HEControlFieldOptionImplemented to true.

 Table 10-12—Conditions for including Control subfield variants